semanurkps/semanurkps/README.md

 <img src= "https://github.com/semanurkps/semanurkps/blob/main/github.PNG" />

-- Recently (August-2020) graduated from *Industrial Engineering* and started taking masters in the same field.
+- Graduated from *Industrial Engineering* and completed masters in the same field.
+Thesis topic: Using Incremental Machine Learning to Predict Solar Power Prediction
-- Budding *Data Engineer* working at a consulting firm.
+- *Data Engineer* working at a consulting firm.
+I help your organization to carve raw data into valuable insights & assets.
 - Living to learn something new everyday.
-- Passionate about tackling with real-world problems
+- Passionate about tackling with real-world problems.
+- Scuba Diver, love travelling around and getting to know new cultures.

 **Currently Learning** :
-- Streaming Data Analysis (Apache Spark)
+- Deployment design
+- Containerization & Platform Engineering (Docker, Terraform)

 **Research Interests** :
 - Data Engineering Technologies